AAlvz/logstash/Readme.md

 Make sure:

-  - The log files are in the appropiate folder (I normally use /tmp)
+  - The log files path match the one used in logstash config file.
+(I normally use /tmp)
-  - The Nginx file is set properly on sites-available
-  - Run ElasticS -> Logstash -> Kibana